Written by: Devin Golden

 The hospitals most recently adding Optune Lua to their offerings are: Health First Cancer Institute (Titusville, Florida); and University Cancer Center (multiple locations in Texas).

-The states with hospitals offering the treatment are: Alabama; Arizona; California; Colorado; Florida; Georgia; Idaho; Illinois; Iowa; Indiana; Kansas; Kentucky; Louisiana; Maine; Massachusetts; Michigan; Minnesota; Missouri; Nevada; New Hampshire; New Jersey; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; South Carolina; Tennessee; Texas; Virginia; Washington; West Virginia; and Wisconsin
+The states with hospitals offering the treatment are: Alabama; Arizona; California; Colorado; Florida; Georgia; Hawaii; Idaho; Illinois; Iowa; Indiana; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Missouri; Nevada; New Hampshire; New Jersey; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; South Carolina; Tennessee; Texas; Virginia; Washington; West Virginia; and Wisconsin.

 Some of the Mesothelioma Centers of Excellence, top-ranked medical institutions, offering Optune Lua are: